 The Magnetic Resonance Imaging (MRI) curriculum prepares students to become MRI technologists and skilled health care professionals who know how to use magnetic energy fields to produce images of the human body.
 The diploma in MRI prepares graduates to become professionals and members of the health care team within the discipline of MRI.

-Coursework includes imaging fundamentals, MRI physics, procedures, anatomy, pathology, patient care, and imaging ethics and law, in a medical environment.
+Coursework includes imaging fundamentals, MRI physics, procedures, anatomy, pathology, patient care and imaging ethics and law in a medical environment.
 Students should be able to demonstrate proficiency in all functional areas related to magnetic resonance imaging.
-Graduates of accredited programs may be eligible to take the American Registry of Radiologic Technologists (ARRT) national examination for certification and registration as MRI technologists.
-Graduates may be employed in hospitals, outpatient clinics, physicians' offices, government agencies, and research.
+Graduates of accredited programs may be eligible to take the ARRT national examination for certification and registration as MRI technologists.
+Graduates may be employed in hospitals, outpatient clinics, physicians' offices, government agencies and research.
 It is essential that the MRI technologist understand ethical standards and the legal framework for MRI and be committed to professional development and the care of others.

 Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
 If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.

 Imaging professionals who take credit courses will be awarded 16 continuing education credits for each academic semester credit.
 An official transcript must include both the month and year the course was completed and an indication that the class was passed or the student earned a grade of "C" or higher.

 Available continuing education courses: